zaabdall/RDD/README.md

-This is a repo for repliciating a regression discontinuity design paper in my Master's level causal inference class at UT Austin!
+This is a repo for replicating a regression discontinuity design paper in my Master's level causal inference class at UT Austin!